steve-canham/zipper/README.md

 In addition, a specified folder can also be zipped or unzipped to or from a specified folder.

+Note that the MDR files are stored as either a single folder of files, for most sources, or as a collection of folders, for a few sources.
+Zipping and unzipping these files assumes and takes advantage of this relatively simple structure, with no or a single level of folder hierarchy respectively.

 <h2>Configuration</h2>
 An app_config.toml file must be present, in the same folder as cargo.toml.
 It should have theb structure below:<br/>
 <br/>